Ada-Developers-Academy/cs-fun-mock-interviews/about-mock-interviews/about-mocks-async.md

 ## Graduation Goals

-Before graduation, you are required to complete 5 technical mock interviews and 2 behavioral mock interviews.
+Before graduation, we highly suggest you complete 5 technical mock interviews and 2 behavioral mock interviews.
 Over the span of the five technical interviews we strongly recommend for you to
 - Have at least three different interview partners
 - Complete interviews in at least three different topics
 - Use Ada provided questions